Intertap stainless steel beer faucet

 - eBay (USA)

-Most standard beer faucets use a rear sealing design where the beer that is left in the faucet after being shut off must drain through a vent hole.
+Most "standard" beer faucets use a rear sealing design where the beer that is left in the faucet after being shut off must drain through a vent hole.
 That creates an ideal place for airborne bacteria and yeast to reproduce creating an unsanitary condition.
 Intertap faucets seal at the front which keeps bacteria and wild yeast out of the interior of the faucet.

 Intertap faucets also offer accessories like a self-closing spring, growler fillers, a stout spout, and a ball lock fitting for attaching counter pressure fillers and beer guns.
 We don't use any of these accessories.

 Purchasing through our affiliate links helps support our site at no extra cost to you.
 We thank you!